statiolake/procon-assistant/README.md

 your program's output is judged and result will be as follows.

-- Accepted
+- Sample Case Passed

-    Your program prints the correct answer.
-Your program is accepted (as far as with sample cases).
+    Your program prints the correct answer at least for the sample inputs.

 - Wrong Answer